GildedPleb/helm-charts/charts/hab/examples.md

 ---

 A 3 node, 1 - 3 host simnet cluster with rpc enabled, and mapped in envs.
-Will require a kubernetes secret `simnet-rpc-secret`
+Will require a Kubernetes secret `simnet-rpc-secret`

 ```yml
 nodeList: